Ananta Roosens is a violinist, a ‘trumpet and voice user’ and a composer who currently lives in Brussels.

 Farah, Petra CD (2005, Mexico)

-Dino Saluzzi (masterclass Buenos Aires), Gustavo Mozzi (Argentinean rythmes such as candombe and murga), Pablo Agri (masterclass tango violin, Rotterdam and Buenos Aires), Ramiro Gallo (Orquesta Escuela, tango violin, Buenos Aires).
+studies: masterclasses with Dino Saluzzi (masterclass Buenos Aires), Gustavo Mozzi (Argentinean rythmes such as candombe and murga), Pablo Agri (masterclass tango violin, Rotterdam and Buenos Aires), Ramiro Gallo (Orquesta Escuela, tango violin, Buenos Aires).